William Ricketts Sanctuary

 William Ricketts Sanctuary - Temporary Closure

-William Ricketts Sanctuary was extensively damaged, with many sculptures, buildings, pathways and handrails destroyed by numerous large fallen trees.
-Our highest priority is public and staff safety, and this site remains too dangerous to enter.
+William Ricketts Sanctuary was extensively damaged, with many sculptures, buildings, pathways, and handrails destroyed by numerous large fallen Mountain Ash trees.
+Continued rainfall and storm events over the past few years has further hampered the recovery progress.

-We are continuing to work on a plan to reopen William Ricketts Sanctuary, but it is going to take longer than other sites due to the sheer scale of the damage and the artistic and cultural importance of the sculptures.
+Parks Victoria is continuing to work on a plan to make the site safe, but it is going to take longer than other sites due to the sheer scale of the damage and the artistic and cultural importance of the sculptures.
+At this stage, there is no specific date when the Sanctuary will re-open, but it is not expected to be during 2024.

 Please continue to refer to the Parks Victoria website for up-to-date information relating to closures and change of conditions.